 We created the nation’s largest and most comprehensive broadband adoption program because we believe every household in America should have access to the Internet.

 About 30 percent of Americans — many of whom live near or below the poverty line — remain on the wrong side of the digital divide.
 Without digital literacy, home broadband access or a computer, these families face profound disadvantages.
 That’s why Comcast launched Internet Essentials, a program that provides low-cost broadband service for $9.95 a month; the option to purchase a full-service, Internet-ready computer for under $150; and multiple options for digital literacy training in print, online and in person.
 The program is available to families in our service area with children who are eligible for free or reduced-price school lunch.
-Since 2011, we’ve connected more than 150,000 households — an estimated 600,000 Americans — to the power of the Internet at home, most for the very first time.
-We’ve also distributed over 15,000 computers and hosted in-person digital literacy training sessions for more than 10,000 participants.
+In the first 24 months of the program, we’ve connected more than 250,000 households — an estimated 1 million Americans — to the power of the Internet at home, most for the very first time.
+We’ve also distributed over 18,000 computers and hosted free, in-person digital literacy training sessions for more than 20,000 participants.

 We partner with Boys & Girls Clubs of America to provide youth with hands-on digital literacy curriculum that teaches technical skills as well as safe and ethical use of technology.